Witchcraft in Africa: History

 Pre-colonial Africa saw the existence of indigenous witchcraft practices, with some societies attributing supernatural powers to certain individuals.
 These beliefs ranged from beneficial powers like healing to malevolent forces capable of harm.
 The arrival of European colonial powers introduced significant changes.
-Colonial authorities often viewed African witchcraft as superstitious and attempted to suppress or eradicate indigenous practices, leading to the criminalization and persecution of suspected witches.
+Informed by European witchcraft which was retrospectively viewed as irrational persecution of the disadvantaged (specifically women), colonial authorities viewed African witchcraft as "backward", "irrational", and "superstitious", and attempted to suppress or eradicate indigenous practices, leading to the criminalization and persecution of suspected witches.
 This colonial influence sparked a complex interplay between traditional beliefs and foreign religions like Christianity and Islam.

 In the post-independence era some African countries continued to grapple with witchcraft-related issues, including accusations and violence.
 Witchcraft remains a significant aspect of many people's lives, with varying perceptions of its powers and dangers.
 Legal responses have emerged in some nations to protect individuals from harm and discrimination due to witchcraft accusations, but the practice and beliefs continue to evolve in the context of modernization and globalization.